State Senate and

 State Senate

-There are no State Senate offices up for election in 2026.
+There will be a special election for state Senate District 15 held concurrently with the General Election.
 The South Carolina State Senate elections follow a four-year cycle on Presidential Election years, with the next one due in 2028.
+However, current state Sen. Wes Climer is vacating his seat to run for the U.S. House of Representatives seat representing District 5 that was vacated by Ralph Norman.
 There are no term limits for state Senate seats.

 There are four South Carolina Senate districts that include part of York County: 14, 15 16 and 17.
 District 15 is located entirely within the County.